 04 of 06

 Every time we've moved in the past, it was usually myself (alone) looking for our next home.
 It was always difficult, not having any other input except via Skype and photos, not knowing if my husband would like it or if our couch would fit through the front door.
-Over the years, I've created what I like to call an Apartment Hunting Toolkit that I now use whenever we're looking for a new home - to buy or rent.
-I just don't leave home without it!
+One great tip is creating what we like to call an Apartment Hunting Toolkit that we now use whenever we're looking for a new home - to buy or rent.
+You might find that you won't leave home without it!

 05 of 06